kstrafe/Cxy/documentation/rationale.md

 parts may import this (since OpenGL and UNIX sockets are impure).

 Another idea regarding this is the handling of globals.
 How are globals to be handled?
-A global of pure modules should be fine.
+A global of a pure module should be fine.
 Anyone in the dependency tree who uses this global is to be deemed impure.
-You can imagine a global as an implicit parameter that is everywhere.
+You can imagine a global as an implicit parameter.
 This would not make pure functions impure but we say it does simply because it is _implicit information_.

 What about globals that are impure?
 How are they to be handled?
 There's a solution that I've been toying around with.
 Suppose there are either two